hello2himel/equilibrium-statistic/readme.md

 ### 📚 6.
 Academic Dissemination

-- **Formal Paper** — Write and submit to a statistics or applied math journal.
+- **Formal Paper** — Write and submit to a statistic or applied math journal.
 - **Literature Review** — Survey surrounding research for citations and background.
 - **Conference Presentation** — Share findings at relevant academic events.
 - **arXiv Preprint** — Share early versions with the research community.